xma711/notebook/software_engineering/ansible/README.md

 when no module is specified, the default module is "command".
 Question: what is difference between command and shell?
-Answer: at least, when we neen to pipe output from a command to another like grep, we need shell.
+Answer: at least, when we need to pipe output from a command to another like grep, we need shell.

 State=present/absent --> this present or absent is the state desired.
 Present means we want something to be installed in not present, absent means we want something to be removed if present.